6 Sparkling Ways to Ring in the New Year With Your Dog

 Keep it Quiet

 Fireworks and New Year’s Eve: The two go hand-in-hand, usually to the dismay of our poor furry friends.
 Find ways to keep the noise down at home.
 Consider turning on the TV or radio to provide some background noise.
 If your pet’s anxiety seems extreme, consult with your vet beforehand to decide on a stress-fighting solution.
+The truth of the matter is that since there are not likely to be large fireworks displays for mass gatherings this year, more neighborhoods will likely celebrate on their own with poppers, firecrackers and sparklers that may sound much louder to our dogs.
+This may be the time to be sure you use something like Adaptil Calm to ensure your dog’s nerves are not shot before the clock strikes midnight.

 Related: Dog New Year’s Resolutions